webrtc/webrtc-org/contributing/index.md

 To use this feature:

-  1. Create a Rietveld CL as usual.
+  1. Create a Gerrit CL as usual.

   2. Schedule the tryjobs using any of the following approaches:

-     **Rietveld UI:**
+     **Gerrit UI:**
-     Click the "Choose trybots" link or add a line like this to your CL's
+     Click the "Choose try jobs" link or add a line like this to your CL's
      description:

      ~~~~~ bash